Steps to trading or investing in gold

 - Gold futures

 Futures contracts enable you to exchange gold for a fixed price on a set date in the future.
-You’d have the obligation to uphold your end of the trade, whether that’s through a physical or cash settlement.
+You’d have the obligation to uphold your end of the deal, whether that’s through a physical or cash settlement.
 Futures contracts are standardised for quantity and quality – only their price is driven by market forces

 - Gold options